 Why Participate?

-- Gain a better understanding of the critical areas on your land and how to work with those to improve operational efficiencies, see higher yields, and increase production
+- Gain a better understanding of the critical areas on your land and how to work with them to improve efficiencies, see higher yields, and increase production

-- Flexible – allows farmers and ranchers to manage in a way that meets their needs
+- Flexible – allows farmers, ranchers, gardeners and livestock owners to manage in a way that meets their needs

 - Focuses on results rather than regulations.
 Proactively be a good steward of your land for generations to come